Skip to main content

 Private clusters expose nothing publicly — the API is reachable only over your reservation’s WireGuard tunnel.
 Set it up once:

 Once the tunnel is up, the downloaded kubeconfig reaches the API and the steps above are unchanged.
+Your existing WireGuard config is preserved when the cluster toggles between Public and Private — you don’t need to regenerate it after switching modes.

 Tear down